-Under CRS 18-8-208, it is a crime in Colorado for a prisoner to escape – or to aid a prisoner in escaping – from a jail, prison or other custodial penal institution.
+Under CRS 18-8-208, it is a crime in Colorado for a prisoner to escape, or for anyone to aid a prisoner in escaping, from a jail, prison or other custodial penal institution.
 Escaping from custody on a felony charge is a felony and escape from misdemeanor charges is a misdemeanor.

 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is escape under Colorado law?

 - 2. What is aiding escape?

 - 3. What are the penalties for escape?

 - 4. What are the defenses to escape charges?

 Escape is a crime that is committed by “knowingly” escaping from custody or confinement.1 This includes escaping from a prison, jail, police holding cell, or even escaping a non-residential community corrections placement.
 In some cases, failure to return to a work release facility may be considered escape.